Amir-Abbas Hoveyda: Personal life

-On 19 July 1966, Hoveyda married Laila Emami (1932–2018) in a small ceremony.
-Only a small number of guests were invited to attend, including the Shah, Queen Farah, Laila's parents, Hoveyda's mother, and his friend Manouchehr Shahgholi, and his wife.
-The marriage ended five years later in 1971, but the two would remain friends, often traveling together.
-Hoveyda had no children.
+On 19 July 1966, Hoveyda married leila Emami (1932–2018) in a small ceremony.
+Only a small number of guests were invited to attend, including the Shah, Queen Farah, Emami's parents, Hoveyda's mother, and his friend Manouchehr Shahgholi and his wife.
+The marriage ended in 1971, but the two would remain friends, often traveling together.
+They had no children.

+Hoveyda maintained a residence in A.S.P.
+Towers, which was looted by revolutionaries shortly after his death.
+According to some witnesses, he rarely had any items of luxury nature; his most prized possessions were a rocking chair and a library of a few hundred books.

 Legacy

 In 2000, Hoveyda's biography, The Persian Sphinx, written by Abbas Milani, was first published in English, and followed by Persian editions in 2001 and 2002.
 Hoveyda was awarded the French title of Commander of the Legion of Honour after his death.

-Hoveyda also provided financial assistance to the translator Roger Savory (as translator) for the publication of the book "Tarikh-e Alam-ara-ye Abbasi written by Iskandar Beg Munshi.
+Hoveyda also provided financial assistance to the translator Roger Savory for the publication of the book "Tarikh-e Alam-ara-ye Abbasi written by Iskandar Beg Munshi.